websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/mapping-web-content-templates-to-fragments.md

 # Mapping Web Content Templates to Fragments

-By default, the basic information and Structure fields for a Web Content article (Date, Decimal, Image, Number, Text, and TextBox) can be mapped to Fragments.
-To include other information, such as Select Field values, Radio Button values, or HTML, you must render the Web Content Structure field's value in a separate Web Content Template, then the Template can be mapped to a Fragment.
+By default, Web Content structure fields holding a single value (Date, Decimal, Image, Number, Text, and TextBox) can be mapped to Fragments.
+Multi-value fields such as Select Field values, Radio Button values, or HTML must be rendered using a Web Content Template first; then the Template can be mapped to a Fragment.

-## Mapping a Web Content Template

 The steps below show how to map a Web Content Template to a Fragment.